 Here is a particularly nice comment about the site From Mr Sahota, of Sahota solicitors, Solicitor-Advocate (Higher Courts, Civil):

-Together with Nick Holmes, she jointly writes and edits a series of online courses which goes under the general name of The Legal Web.
+Nick Holmes and I, together, write and publish a series of online courses which goes under the general name of The Legal Web.
 Details of these courses can be found on Nick Holmes' site here.

-Together with Nick Holmes, she also edits and produces the Internet Newsletter for Lawyers which is a bi-monthly newsletter covering how lawyers can make the best use of resources online (particularly free ones), how they can use the internet for improving service to their clients, how it is changing legal practice, how lawyers can market themselves and also sell legal services online, legal aspects of e-commerce and IT issues relating to all these topics.
-Details of the newsletter can be found here.
+We also produces the Internet Newsletter for Lawyers which is a bi-monthly newsletter covering how lawyers can make the best use of resources online (particularly free ones), how they can use the internet for improving service to their clients, how it is changing legal practice, how lawyers can market themselves and also sell legal services online, legal aspects of e-commerce and IT issues relating to all these topics.

 The legal publishers were not really present on the web at that time – perhaps they rather hoped that the internet would go away and leave them to print their learned books in peace!
 How different it all seems now.

 Who is it for?The first thing I realised was that a legal site really had to provide information - separately - for several different types of viewer: lawyers, certainly, but also individuals with a legal problem, companies with legal questions to resolve, and students studying the law.
 From the beginning, therefore, I maintained separate sections for these four groups and I still do, as you can see from my home page.

 The intention of the site was to provide links to useful legal sites, with brief descriptions of these sites – really a giant set of bookmarks and “pointers” to the resources and services which lawyers might find useful.